 During the “long walk out of Africa,” he says, referencing humans' evolutionary history, “we encountered multifarious landscapes, [from] rocky deserts [to] green expanses.
 Humans are naturally attracted to this.”
 As we adapt to changes in the surface of the ground, feel the wind on our faces, and hear bird calls overhead, our bodies aren’t just visually navigating the environment.
 We’re understanding our worlds on a deeper level and putting our brains to good use, making ourselves healthier and happier.

 Because of this, Shane is an avid proponent for increased access to greenspaces.
-Proximity to nature and parks improves our health and sense of community, and greenspaces don’t need to be elaborate to be effective.
-Merely increasing the number of trees on a city block or introducing greenery into vacant lots is an affordable and straightforward way to boost the mental health of a community, says Shane, who calls for policymakers, medical professionals, and town planners to make our cities and towns more walkable.
+Proximity to nature and parks improves our health and sense of community.
+Fortunately, greenspaces don’t need to be elaborate to be effective.
+Merely increasing the number of trees on a city block or introducing greenery into vacant lots are affordable and straightforward ways to boost the mental health of a community, says Shane, who calls for policymakers, medical professionals, and town planners to make our cities and towns more walkable.

 Park design plays a significant role in increasing a city’s walkability and building a healthy neighborhood.
 New York ranks at the top of America’s most walkable cities, thanks in part to Central Park’s expansiveness and thoughtful design.
 Greenspaces naturally invite walking, and a well-designed park can have the same effect as being in the country, to which Central Park visitors can certainly attest.
 The Park’s designers, Frederick Law Olmsted and Calvert Vaux, were ahead of their time in recognizing the value of walking in nature, and their prescience is perhaps most visible in the North Woods, a 40-acre woodland in the Park’s north end modeled after the Adirondack Mountains.
 One of the many ways the Central Park Conservancy maintains Olmsted and Vaux’s original vision for the Park—to offer urban dwellers a reprieve from the pace and pressures of city life—is by tending to the natural environment of this thriving woodland retreat.